Ukraine Gongadze murder: Ex-President Kuchma charged

 On the tapes a voice resembling that of Mr Kuchma's suggests Gongadze should be "kidnapped by Chechens".

-Mr Kuchma has not denied it is his voice on the tapes but insists it was doctored to make him appear to say things he did not actually say.
+Mr Kuchma, in office from 1994 to 2005, has not denied it is his voice on the tapes but insists it was doctored to make him appear to say things he did not actually say.

 Prosecutors earlier said that former Interior Minister Yuri Kravchenko, now dead, had ordered Gongadze's killing.